codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_Interfaces_NewInterfaces.md

-Detect use of new PHP native interfaces and unsupported interface methods.PHP version 5.0+
+Detect use of new PHP native interfaces and unsupported interface methods.
+PHP version 5.
+0+